 Aims & Scope

-HLWS invites submissions of original, unpublished essays and book reviews in Spanish, English and Portuguese.
+HLWS invites submissions of original, unpublished essays and book reviews in Spanish, English, and Portuguese.
 Although the Journal is mostly devoted to literature, film, and cultural studies, the journal will consider critical theory-based essays that rethink well-established white racial formation theories.

 Suggested topics are, but not limited to, the following:

-- Intersections of Modernity and whiteness
+- Intersections of modernity and whiteness

-- Mapping whiteness within an "ecology of knowledge"
+- Mapping Whiteness within an "ecology of knowledge"

 - White Post-Colonial nostalgia

-- White Decolonial resistance
+- White resistance to decoloniality of power

 - Self-representation of whiteness

-- Representation of whiteness by Non-White authors
+- Representation of whiteness by "non-white authors"

 - Afro-Hispanic representations of whiteness